-Bonus Question: Do MTSP limits apply to the HOME program?
+Do MTSP limits apply to the HOME program?

-Answer: No, HOME income and rent limits are not the same as the MTSP limits, are published later, and are subject to HOME-specific regulations.
-"Hold harmless" provisions do not apply to HOME units for HOME income-limit purposes.
-This is true even if the property is also a tax-credit property.
+No, HOME Income and rent limits are not the same as the MTSP limits; they are published later and are subject to HOME-specific regulations.
+The Low Income Housing Tax Credit (LIHTC) "hold harmless" provisions do not apply to HOME units for HOME income limit purposes.
+This is true even if the property is also tax credit.

-The HERA income limits added some complexity to the selection of limits, but each new option it created assists tax-credit properties with stable income and rent limits.
-Learning to select the correct limits is a vital skill for tax-credit professionals.
+The 2008 HERA and 2018 Omnibus Tax Act income limits added some complexity to the selection of limits, but each of the new options created assists tax credit properties with stable income and rent limits.
+Learning to select the correct limits is a vital skill for tax credit professionals.

-Scott Michael Dunn is the CEO of Costello Compliance and the director of policy for the Costello Companies.
+Scott Michael Dunn is the CEO of Costello Compliance and Director of Policy for the Costello Companies.
 The Costello Companies are developers, builders and managers of affordable housing with clients throughout the country.
-Costello is headquartered in Sioux Falls, S.D.
-Scott Michael has served as part of the Technical Advisor Group on the HCCP Board of Governors for more than a decade.
+They are headquartered in Sioux Falls, S.D.
+Scott Michael has served as part of the Technical Advisor Group on the HCCP Board of Governors for over a decade.
 He can be reached by email at smdunn@costelloco.com.